By Anna Gay on | No Comments

 * External Hard Drive - Next to my camera, this is probably my most important piece of equipment.
 If you aren’t backing up your photos to a source outside your computer, you really should.
 Imagine how you would feel if your computer crashed, and all of your photos disappeared.
 I also enjoy my external HD because I can carry it with me when I travel, or to school.
 I use a 1 terabyte external made by Western Digital.
 You can purchase them online, or at retailers such as Target and Best Buy.

 * Macro Filters - Every now and then, I love to dabble in macro photography, but I don’t dabble enough to justify purchasing a macro lens.
 My solution - macro filters.
-The quality of these filters is surprisingly sharp, and they’re affordable.
+The quality of these lens filters is surprisingly sharp, and they’re affordable.
 I use the Tiffen +1, +2, +4 filters.
 You can either use one filter at a time, or you can stack them on top of each other to get even closer.

 * Lighting Kits If you are interested in exploring off camera lighting, a great way to get started is to purchase a kit.
 This is a monolight kit, and it includes a light, light stand, soft box and carrying case.
 It’s a cost-efficient way to get started with studio lighting.